Meet the Kingfisher Team

 Customer Communications

-Wendy has been calling Vancouver Island her home for over 14 yrs.
+Wendy has been calling Vancouver Island her home for over 16 yrs.
 She started as a Level 2 Guide for Kingfisher in 2012.
 She has guided in a few places and for several different companies, including Belize and some small vessel tour operators here on Vancouver Island.
-She is a certified wilderness medical training instructor and a graduate of the NOLS (National Outdoor Leadership School) program in Alaska.
+Her background includes working as a certified wilderness medical training instructor and a graduate of the NOLS (National Outdoor Leadership School) program in Alaska.

-After a brief hiatus from Kingfisher, Wendy has returned to handle the sales and customer communications, as well as dealing with organizing the ins and outs of making your kayak tour run as smoothly as possible.
+After a brief hiatus from Kingfisher, Wendy returned in 2021 to handle the sales and customer communications, as well as dealing with organizing the ins and outs of making your kayak tour run as smoothly as possible.

 Austyn Arseneault